michiard/CLOUDS-LAB/README.md

-# Instructions for the Laboratory sessions on MapReduce, Hive and Pig
+# Laboratory session on MapReduce, Hive and Pig

 This page supports the Lecture on practical exercises on Hadoop MapReduce.
 In the following some basic software requirements to work with the exercises.